evmos/evmos/x/intrarelayer/spec/07_parameters.md

 | `TokenPairVotingPeriod` | time.Duration | `172800000000000`  (=48h0m0s) |
 | `EnableEVMHook`         | bool          | `true`                        |

 ## Enable Intrarelayer

 The `EnableIntrarelayer` parameter toggles all state transitions in the module.
-When the parameter is disabled, it will prevent all Tokenpair registration and conversion functionality.
+When the parameter is disabled, it will prevent all token pair registration and conversion functionality.

 ## Token Pair Voting Period